wteklabs/acs-cli/readme.md

 `config.ini` then a new resource group will be created.
 If the resource group already exists then the existing group will be updated.

+# Delete a cluster

+`delete` will delete the cluster and all associated resource.